What is CORN?

 The Committee on Nominations Process for Selecting GA Commissioners

 The Nominating Committee will provide a slate of nominees for Commissioners and alternates to the PC(U.S.A.)
 General Assembly.
-This slate should be posted on the presbytery website and available to all no later than one month prior to the December meeting of the presbytery in the year before General Assembly.
+This slate should be posted on the presbytery website and available to all no later than early fall stated meeting of the presbytery in the year before General Assembly.

 In considering the slate of Commissioners, the Nominating Committee must be cognizant of inclusivity, diversity, and demographics of New Castle Presbytery.
 The committee will seek inclusivity by considering the geographic dispersion of the presbytery, prior commissioners from a particular church and a variety of theological constructs.
 The committee will seek to present a diverse slate of candidates to the presbytery that reflects the racial, ethnic, age and gender of the body.